 The Company is a calendar year-end company.
-With respect to its Flooring NA and Global Ceramic segments, its results of operations for the first quarter tend to be the weakest followed by the fourth quarter.
-The second and third quarters typically produce higher net sales and operating income in these segments.
+With respect to its Flooring NA and Global Ceramic segments, the second quarter typically sees the higher net sales and operating income, followed by the first and third quarters.
+The results of operations for the fourth quarter tends to be the weakest.
 These results are primarily due to consumer residential spending patterns which have historically decreased during the holiday season and the first two months following.
-The Flooring ROW segment's second quarter typically produces the highest net sales and earnings followed by a moderate first and fourth quarter and a weaker third quarter.
+The Flooring ROW segment's second quarter typically produces the highest net earnings followed by moderate first and third quarters and a weaker fourth quarter.